- Location: New Hampshire

 If you've every wondered how professional truck drivers know so much about driving, road safety, and traffic rules then you should take a look at the Commercial Drivers Manual.

-The manual, at over 150 pages, is an impressive document that includes both state and federal requirements as well as general and specific information about commercial equipment, traffic rules, vehicle classes, cargo, hazardous materials, and testing.
+The manual is an impressive document that includes both state and federal requirements as well as general and specific information about commercial equipment, traffic rules, vehicle classes, cargo, hazardous materials, and testing.